 Although many CEOs fought laws such as these from going into effect, some welcomed the extra accountability.
-In 2008, before the Dodd-Frank Act, insurance company Aflac adopted say-on-pay practices voluntarily, leading CEO Dan Amos to decline a $2.8 million bonus.
+In 2008, before the Dodd-Frank Act, insurance company Aflac adopted say-on-pay practices voluntarily.

 Not all say-on-pay laws are equal.
 Some are "binding" meaning the shareholder vote must influence the pay practices, while others stipulate only that the vote must be held.
 In both cases, however, CEO pay is affected, according to the study.

 "It turned out that there was not much difference between binding and non-binding laws.
 In the U.S., for instance, Dodd-Frank is non-binding but it still shows all of these effects," Lel said.
 "Even if there is a 5 percent vote against raising CEO pay, it will still have an impact because firms want to be proactive in the area so as not be labeled negatively."